Pakistan important for US: Qureshi

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-Talking to the media, the minister said that the government was committed and taking solid measures for the strengthening of national economy, adding that Pakistan has great importance for the United States and soon both heads of the states would meet.
+Talking to the media, the minister said that the government was committed and taking solid measures for the strengthening of national economy, adding that Pakistan have great importance for United States and soon both heads of the states would meet.

 The foreign minister, in his letter, also appreciated Mr Norov’s accomplishment and said that his appointment reflected the confidence of member states in him for further development of the Organisation, a press release issued by the Ministry of Foreign Affairs here on Friday said Foreign Minister Qureshi invited Norov to visit Pakistan at his earliest convenience.